 Spaghetti squash gets its name from the (cooked) inner flesh of a spaghetti squash which looks very similar to strands of noodles when scraped through with a fork.
-If you want to learn more about this unusual vegetable I recommend reading this blog called ‘How to Perfectly Bake Spaghetti Squash’ and ‘When to Harvest Spaghetti Squash and ‘When to Pick Spaghetti Squash‘.
+If you want to learn more about this unusual vegetable I recommend reading theses blogs, ‘How to Perfectly Bake Spaghetti Squash’ and ‘When to Harvest Spaghetti Squash and ‘When to Pick Spaghetti Squash‘.

 Though it’s not shaped like pasta, this ancient grain can be a great pasta alternative and is a fantastic source of protein.
 You can add it to salads, soups, stews, curries or simply have as a side.
 We recommend soaking the quinoa overnight in filtered water with a good pinch of Changing Habits Seaweed Salt, then rinsing the quinoa in fresh water in the morning and cooking as per usual.
 This will help to de-activate the anti-nutrients that are present, which will result in your body absorbing and utilising the minerals more effectively.

 Rice noodles are a quick, easy and a wonderful addition to dishes like laksa, curries, pad thai, stir frys and other oriental inspired dishes.
 They’re available at any health food store, supermarket or Asian grocery store.

 4. Shirataki noodles